PhilipNelson5/math4610/hw3/1-vectorNorms/manual_l_pNorms.md

 **Implementation/Code:** The following is the code for `l_pNorm`

+The implementation for `l_pNorm` uses [std::accumulate](https://en.cppreference.com/w/cpp/algorithm/accumulate).
+In this case, it accumulates the values of the vector `a` from the beginning of the vector to the end of the vector starting with an initial sum of `0.0`.
+Before adding each element, it applies the [std::pow](https://en.cppreference.com/w/cpp/numeric/math/pow) function, raising the absolute value of the element, with [std::abs](https://en.cppreference.com/w/cpp/numeric/math/abs), to the specified power `p`.
+At the end, it uses `std::pow` again to raise the accumulated sum to `1.0/p`.
+This is the definition of the pNorm.

 ``` c++
 template <typename T>
 inline T l_pNorm(std::vector<T> const& a, P const p)